erinaperez/front-end-FS/README.md

  - Implement filters for the directory/map
  - Improve zip code search and radius options
  - Registration for users who run or organize resources
- - Add a voluntary user survey to collect and present useful data
+ - Add a voluntary user survey to collect useful data
- - Use data to show most frequently searched areas and most sought types of foods/resources
+ - Use data to show most frequently searched zip codes and most sought types of foods/resources
  - Incorporate information on donating items or volunteering time